 Do I have to take the GREs?
 Yes, GREs are required for the PhD program.
 We must receive the scores by the application deadline.
 It is not required for the MFA in Playwriting or the MFA in Acting and Directing.

 When applying to the graduate program, do I need to set up an interview?
-Interviews are not a necessary part of the process.
+Interviews are not a necessary part of the process, although an audition is required for the Acting and Directing applicants.
 While we do not require interviews, we are open to meeting you if you desire a visit.
 We do not use interviews to determine candidacy, they are informational only.
 We are always open to answering questions over email as well.
 Contact the Director of Graduate Studies or members of the faculty at any time with questions.

 What kinds of financial support are available?
 Please consult the financial aid website for more information.

 Are foreign students eligible for financial aid?
 Yes.